sauravakhouri/Movie-Recommendation-System/README.md

 The application returns Hollywood Movies up till the year 2020.

-This is an end to end Project right from Data Collection to Deployement.
+This is an end to end Project, right from Data Collection to Deployement.

 Data Collection details:
   - Movies till 2016 are fetched from a Kaggle data set (Actor 1, Actor 2, Actor 3, Director, Genres)